Rolls-Royce Submarines

 The Neptune/Radioactive Components Facility Site was licensed in November 1961 and houses the Neptune test reactor which is used to conduct experiments on reactor cores.

 It was created as a joint company in 1954 with the name Rolls-Royce and Associates; the associates being Vickers, Foster Wheeler and later Babcock & Wilcox.
 It changed its name on 15 January 1999 to Rolls-Royce Marine Power Operations Limited and is part of the marine business of Rolls-Royce plc.
 It changed its name again on 1 August 2018 to Rolls-Royce Submarines Limited.

+As of 2026, largely to support the large SSN-AUKUS attack submarine programme for the UK and Australia, the Raynesway facility is being expanded with a long-term objective of doubling the size of the site.
+Ultimately this will create 1,170 skilled jobs in engineering, manufacturing and other technical areas.